"In wildness is the preservation of the world"

 --Henry David Thoreau

-The Kansas Flint Hills, the last expanse of Tallgrass Prairie on the continent, is being threatened by industrial energy development.
+The Kansas Flint Hills, the last expanse of Tallgrass Prairie on the continent, is being threatened by industrial wind energy development.

-• Only 3% of the Tallgrass Prairie in North America remains
+• Only 4% of the Tallgrass Prairie in North America remains

 Proven economic and environmental consequences